postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

     * If you are sitting behind a firewall check your inbound and outbound policies.
     * If you are using a proxy, check that it's properly configured.
 * **`FILE_PERMISSIONS_REQUIRED`**:
-    * Verify that you have permissions to create the `.postman/InterceptorBridge` folders.
+    * Confirm that you have permissions to create the `.postman/InterceptorBridge` folders.
-    * Verify that you have permissions to delete, write, and execute in the path `.postman/InterceptorBridge`.
+    * Confirm that you have permissions to delete, write, and execute in the path `.postman/InterceptorBridge`.
-    * [macOS only] Verify that you have a `~/Downloads` folder and write permissions for it.
+    * [macOS only] Confirm that you have a `~/Downloads` folder and write permissions for it.
     * If the above steps are unsuccessful, close Chrome and Postman before retrying the installation.
 * **[Windows] `REGISTRY_ACCESS_NEEDED`**:
-    * Verify that you have [permissions](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-key-security-and-access-rights) to add a registry key.
+    * Confirm that you have [permissions](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-key-security-and-access-rights) to add a registry key.
-    * Verify that `C:\Windows\System32` is present in the `PATH` (a [system environment variable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7)) so that `reg` queries can be executed.
+    * Confirm that `C:\Windows\System32` is present in the `PATH` (a [system environment variable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7)) so that `reg` queries can be executed.

 If you are unable to use the integration after completing the guided installation, you'll want to check the following items: